A balanced k-means algorithm for weighted point sets: Introduction

-We set up the generalized $k$-means framework by modelling the computation of a weight-balanced least-squares assignment as a special linear program.
+We set up the generalized $k$-means framework by modelling the computation of a so-called {\em weight-balanced least-squares assignment} as a special linear program.
 Its feasible region, the {\em weight-balanced partition polytope}, encodes specific cell decompositions of $\mathbb{R}^d$.
 Such {\em power diagrams} are generalized Voronoi diagrams (see \cite{ak-99} for a survey), and appear in learning as the classifiers derived by alltogether models for multiclass classification; see e.g., \cite{v-98,ww-98,bb-99,cs-01}.
 Informally, a classifier is a rule for determining to which of the existing clusters a new point in $\mathbb{R}^d$ should be assigned.
 In our case, each cluster is associated with exactly one of the cells, and a new point is assigned to the clusters of (one, some, all) cells it lies in.

 We use these intimate connections to guarantee termination of our algorithm within $n^{O(dk)}$ iterations.
 In order to place this result into perspective note that by \cite{iki-94} there is a similar worst-case bound for classical $k$-means.
-So, in a sense, we obtain our extension at marginal additional cost.
+Hence we obtain our generalization at essentially no additional cost.
 Further, the upper bound shows that the algorithms runs in polynomial time for fixed $k$ and $d$.
-This should be contrasted with the $\mathbb{NP}$-hardness of the {\em $k$-means problem} for $k=2$, \cite{adhp-09}, or $d=2$, \cite{mnv-09a,mnv-09b}.
-Further, while $k$-means has polynomial smoothed complexity, \cite{amr-09,amr-11}, it may in general require exponentially many iterations even in the plane, \cite{vattani-11}.
-However, there are approximation algorithms based on norm maximization for optimal clustering with quite favorable worst-case error bounds, \cite{bg-10}.
+While classical $k$-means has a polynomial smoothed running time, \cite{amr-09,amr-11}, it may in general require exponentially many iterations even in the plane, \cite{vattani-11}.

-We further show how to kernelize our algorithm.
-In fact, one of the key steps for applying clustering algorithms in machine learning is the ability to integrate the use of {\em kernel functions} \cite{ssm-98,g-02,tc-04}.
-Also, must-link constraints can be easily accommodated.
+In any case, results on the running time of $k$-means variants should be contrasted with the $\mathbb{NP}$-hardness of the {\em $k$-means problem}, the problem of finding globally optimal sites, for $k=2$, \cite{adhp-09}, or $d=2$, \cite{mnv-12}.
+There even is an $\epsilon >0$ for which it is $\mathbb{NP}$-hard to find a $(1+\epsilon)$-approximation for the problem \cite{acks-15,lsw-15}.
+There are, however, polynomial-time approximation algorithms even in the weight-balanced case with worst-case error bound that depends only on $d$ and $k$. \cite{bg-10} gives a more general analysis within the framework of norm-maximization.
+As far as we know, the complexity of computing any local optimum of the $k$-means problem is still open.